 - 1. Common Configuration Options configure the behavior of DCPS entities at a global level.
-This allows separately deployed processes in a computing environment to share common settings for the specified behavior (e.g. all readers and writers should use RTPS discovery). - 2.
+This allows separately deployed processes in a computing environment to share common settings for the specified behavior (e.g. all readers and writers should use RTPS discovery).
+See Common Configuration Options for details. - 2.
 Discovery Configuration Options configure the behavior of the discovery mechanism(s).
 OpenDDS supports multiple approaches for discovering and associating writers and readers as detailed in Discovery Configuration. - 3.
 Transport Configuration Options configure the Extensible Transport Framework (ETF) which abstracts the transport layer from the DCPS layer of OpenDDS.
 Each pluggable transport can be configured separately.

 The configuration file for OpenDDS is a human-readable ini-style text file.
-Table 7-1 shows a list of the available configuration section types as they relate to the area of OpenDDS that they configure.
+This table shows a list of the available configuration section types as they relate to the area of OpenDDS that they configure.

 Focus Area File Section Title

 Global Settings [common]

-Discovery [domain]
+Discovery [domain] [repository] [rtps_discovery]

-[repository]

-[rtps_discovery]

-Static Discov- [endpoint]
+Static Discovery [endpoint] [topic] [datawriterqos] [datareaderqos] [publisherqos] [subscriberqos]

-ery [topic]

-[datawriterqos]

-[datareaderqos]

-[publisherqos]

-[subscriberqos]

-Transport [config]
+Transport [config] [transport]

-[transport]

-Table Configuration File Sections
+Table 9: Configuration File Sections